Better together: How finance partnerships improve cash flow

 A good expense policy should cover as many scenarios as possible, in order to leave as little room as possible for questions, confusion and overspending.

 Maybe your team travels a lot for work.
-In this case, your policy should clearly state how much employees can spend each day on food, drinks, travel and accommodation.
+In this case, your policy should clearly state how much employees can spend each day on things like food, drinks, travel and accommodation.
 If you don’t want your employees splashing out on taxis, restrict expenses to public transport only.
-Failing to stipulate what spending is within company policy can lead to employees spending more than you’d like them to – remember that what might seem ‘reasonable’ to one person might be totally different to another.
+Failing to stipulate what spending is within company policy can lead to employees spending more than you’d like them to.
+Remember – what might seem ‘reasonable’ to one person might be totally different to another.

 Use Pleo’s expense policy builder to create your own spending guidelines from scratch.
 Make sure you keep new joiners (and existing employees) in the loop about any changes to the guidelines to prevent overspending.